Amir-Shivasokhan/Practicing-codes/README.md

-# Practicing-codes
+# School-Project
-+ These are some side projects that i'm doing in c++ for my school (ITIS Enrico Fermi).
++ A simple file reader and writer coded in C++
++ I coded this based on an excercise given by a professor at ITIS Enrico Fermi highschool.
-+ Please feel free to read them and give me a feedback :)
++ Please feel free to give me a feedback regarding the code :)